Playdough

 Reenact a story

 Children can work as a group to recreate a scene from a storybook.
-Playdough is a very flexible material and can be easily molded into various characters and objects.
+Playdough is a very flexible material and can be easily moulded into various characters and objects.
 You can also add loose parts to your scene, like fabric, cardboard, beads and sticks.

 Conduct an experiment